MV Coastal Celebration

 MV Coastal Celebration is the third and final Coastal-class ship to be delivered to BC Ferries.
 The class comprises some of the largest double-ended ferries in the world.
 The vessel completed construction in 2008 and entered service the same year.
-Unlike her sister ships, Coastal Renaissance and Coastal Inspiration, Coastal Celebration is equipped with a Pacific Buffet for service on the Swartz Bay to Tsawwassen route.
+Unlike her sister ships, Coastal Renaissance and Coastal Inspiration, Coastal Celebration was equipped with a Pacific Buffet for service on the Swartz Bay to Tsawwassen route, until it was discontinued during the COVID-19 pandemic, and then closed permanently in June 2023.

 Description

 Coastal Celebration is a Coastal-class ferry in the BC Ferries fleet.
 They are among the largest double-ended ferries in the world.
 It has a gross tonnage (GT) of 21,777 tons, a deadweight tonnage (DWT) of 2,350 tons and a maximum displacement of 10,034 t (max).
 The vessel is 160 m long overall and 154 m between perpendiculars with a beam of 28.2 m.
 Coastal Celebration has a diesel-electric propulsion system driving two shafts rated at 21444 hp and a maximum speed of 23 kn.

 The vessel has a capacity of 1,604 crew and passengers and 310 vehicles.
 Coastal Celebration's amenities include a Pacific Buffet, a Coastal Cafe, a Coast Cafe Express, a Seawest Lounge, a Passages Gift Shop, a Kids Zone, a Video Zone, a pet area, work/study stations, elevators, and accessible washrooms.